-This subject focuses on exploring various fabrics and textile embellishment including:
+This subject enables our students to focuses on exploring, developing and investigating various fabrics and textile embellishment including:

-- Using different textile techniques such as tie dye, appliqué, machine embroidery, beading, silk dye, batik, hand embroidery, fabric painting and eco dye. - Using the sewing machine and basic sewing skills. - Creation, construction and embellishment of a textiles piece. - Students will use a Visual Diary for documenting working methods design development and researching themes and how artists and designers create textile art, as well as and evaluating their work,
+- Using different textile techniques such as tie dye, appliqué, machine embroidery, beading, silk dye, batik, hand embroidery, fabric painting and eco dye. - Exploring and using the sewing machine and basic sewing skills. - Creation, construction and embellishment of a textiles piece. - Students will use a Visual Diary for documenting working methods, creative and visual thinking, design development and researching themes and how artists and designers create textile art, as well as and evaluating their own work.